Whakatāne High School: Facilities and buildings

-The main office viewed from Ghoulstone rd.
+The main office viewed from Goulstone Road.

 Students

 As of the 1st of July 2023, the total school roll was 1067 students.
 62.76% of the students are European / Pākehā, 46.33% are Māori, 2.53% are Pacific, 4.98% identify as Asian, 0.87% are classified as MELAA, and 1.22% are registered as Other.
 There are 39 international students as of the first of July, 2023.

 Houses

 Students at Whakatāne High School are split into one of four houses.
 Each house is named after a tree that is native to New Zealand.
 Students compete in school-related sporting and cultural events to win points for their house.
-At the end of the year, one house is named champion for that year.
+At the end of the year, the house with the largest number of points is named champion for that year.
 The houses are represented by a colour and are listed below: